web-slate/TwixtUI/README.md

 # TwixtUI
-'Tw' from Tailwind and 'ixt' suggesting a mix or integration
+'Tw' from Tailwind and 'ixt' suggesting a mix and integration